romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ![_config.yml]({{ site.baseurl }}/images/DBS_clean_fp_txns.png)

-The process is almost the same for UOB's sample statement as it's fairly similar to DBS's, apart from two major differences.
+The process is almost the same for UOB's sample statement as it's fairly similar to DBS's, apart from three major differences.
 Firstly, there's an extra footnote that lies at the end of every page, so transactions are wrapped between the fixed header "PREVIOUS BALANCE" and the footnote (that starts with "Pleasenote").
 Therefore, we can extract the transactions by taking whatever that comes between the header and footnote, with the following code:

 {% highlight ruby %}
 with pdfplumber.open(uob_source_dir / uob_pdf_file) as pdf: